Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Results

-\paragraph{Qualitative analysis}We find out the reasoning without fine-tuning has several issues.
+We find out the reasoning without fine-tuning has several issues.
 The first is inconsistency, for example, the reasoning mentioned the usage of alcohol multiple times, but the final answer fail to include values related to alcohol.
-Or the reasoning does not mention divorce at all, but the final answer choose some values related to divorce.
-The second is logical errors, for example \textit{``Oliver's preference for a traditional family setup for raising kids matches When jobs are scarce, employers should give priority to people of this country over immigrants--Neither agree nor disagree ''}.
-There is no direct logic between two statements.
+Another reasoning does not mention divorce at all, but the final answer choose some values related to divorce.
+The second is logical errors, for example: \textit{``Oliver's preference for a traditional family setup for raising kids matches When jobs are scarce, employers should give priority to people of this country over immigrants.--Neither agree nor disagree.''} There is no direct logic between two statements.
 The third is overlooking details.
-For example, the one-shot reasoning is ``The discussion also involves ethical considerations regarding the use of animals and the environment, which is reflected in the option :Hunting animals as a sport should be banned.--disagree. '' The reasoning itself sounds reasonable, however, the gold label is ``Using animals for entertainment like in zoos/circuses is ethical.--disagree''.
-The SFT reasoning is \textit{``Finally, Harold’s statement on \textbf{using animals for entertainment}, which he finds shocking, aligns with the value that such practices are unethical.''} The difference between two reasoning is that the latter one can catch the details of \textbf{using animals for entertainment}, while the former one only catch the use of animals and the environment.
+For example, the one-shot reasoning is \textit{``The discussion also involves ethical considerations regarding the use of animals and the environment, which is reflected in the option: Hunting animals as a sport should be banned. --Disagree.''} The reasoning itself sounds reasonable, however, the gold label is \textit{``Using animals for entertainment like in zoos/circuses is ethical.--Disagree.''} The SFT reasoning is \textit{``Finally, Harold’s statement on \textbf{using animals for entertainment}}, which he finds shocking, aligns with the value that such practices are unethical.
+The difference between the two reasoningg is that the latter one identified details of \textbf{using animals for entertainment}, while the former one only identified the use of animals and the environment.